 In July 2020, our board of directors approved a \$500.0 million increase in the authorized stock repurchase amount under the Repurchase Program and extended the term of the Repurchase Program to February 28, 2022, bringing the aggregate amount authorized to be repurchased to \$3.0 billion.
-During the nine months ended September 30, 2020, we repurchased \$1.05 billion in shares of our common stock under the Repurchase Program.
-As of September 30, 2020, \$1.05 billion remained available for future share repurchases under the Repurchase Program.
+There were no shares repurchased under the Repurchase Program during the three months ended March 31, 2021.
+As of March 31, 2021, \$1.01 billion remained available for future share repurchases under the Repurchase Program.